 - Supplier Management – The process of managing interactions with contractors who supply goods and/or services to the Company.

 - In 2019 the Company demonstrated further its commitment to detecting and eradicating any hidden exploitation.
 Additionally, the Company is increasing both transparency and accountability within its supply chains by registering as an affiliate member of TISCreport (Transparency In Supply Chains) tiscreport.org.
 Thus ensuring that its own annual statement is shared securely with, and accessible, by the public, enabling it to monitor and be monitored by its supply chains.

 - In 2020, further commitment was demonstrated by the interest shown in our efforts by our parent company, KDDI Corporation in Japan, who requested at the end of 2019 for us to audit our suppliers to find out how many of our existing suppliers were compliant with section 54 of the Modern Slavery Act 2015.
-We are pleased to announce that almost all of the companies were 100% compliant with the exception of a few no responses.
-Moreover, amongst those compliant, were companies whose compliance was not mandatory due to the small scale of their operations
+We are pleased to announce that almost all of the companies were 100% compliant with the exception of a few ‘nil responses’.
+Moreover, amongst those compliant, were companies whose compliance was not mandatory due to the small scale of their operations.

-- In spite of the extraordinary events of the past year, the Company has continued to be as prolific as usual in its activities to eradicate modern slavery.
+- Regardless of extraordinary Covid related events during 2020, the Company continued to be as prolific as usual in its activities to eradicate modern slavery.
 Supplier checks continued to play an important role in the Company’s due diligence programme, with a strong emphasis on the detection and elimination of modern slavery and human trafficking from supply chains.

-- In 2021, the Company decided to improve its commitment to combating any potential exposure to acts of human trafficking or exploitation occurring in its supply chains by including an item on its due diligence Supplier Evaluation Questionnaire requesting that supplier’s include Modern Slavery Act compliant clauses in their standard terms and conditions.
+- In 2021, the Company resolved to improve its commitment to combating any potential exposure to acts of human trafficking or exploitation occurring in its supply chains by including an item on its due diligence Supplier Evaluation Questionnaire requesting that supplier’s include Modern Slavery Act compliant clauses in their standard terms and conditions.
 The Company has also included such clauses in its commercial contracts with its customers.
 It is pleasing to note that there has been close to no objection at all by customers to the inclusion of Modern Slavery Act compliant clauses in commercial contracts.